kshulgina/codetta/README.md

 	python [program name].py [input file prefix] [optional arguments]

-For any of these programs, type `python [program name] --help` for complete usage details.
+For any of these programs, type `python [program name].py --help` for complete usage details.

 If you want to be able to run Codetta from anywhere on your machine (without having to invoke python):